 Some summer cleaning

 With the arrival of the warmer summer temperatures, your plants are growing stronger than ever.
 Make sure to water them regularly so they don’t dry out in the heat and deadhead any spring flowering plants that have gone over by now.
-Be careful not to overwater any of your plants though.
+Be careful not to overwater any of your plants or fields, though.

 Make sure your plants get plenty of water in June

-With all of this additional light and warmth, weeds will sprout up almost out of nowhere.
-Keep up with them by hoeing on a daily basis in dry weather.
 June marks the ideal time to really get your garden looking its best, so make sure to remove any eyesores and take cuttings of coleus, fuchsias, pelargonium, verbena and perennial wallflowers as you go.
 Don’t forget to get a bundle of fresh lavender and hang it upside down in a warm room to dry out.

 Sweet summer strawberries